dbmdz/solr-ocrhighlighting/docs/indexing.md

 !!! note "Performance"
-    When using external files for highlighting, the performance depends almost exclusively on how fast the underlying storage is able to perform random I/O. This is why **using flash storage for the documents is highly recommended**.
+    When using external files for highlighting, the performance depends almost exclusively on how fast the underlying storage is able to perform random I/O. This is why **we highly recommend using flash storage for the documents**.

     Another option to increase highlighting performance is to **switch from UTF8 to ASCII** (with XML-escaped Unicode codepoints) for the encoding of the OCR